yartow/LiveTranslation/replit.md

   - Supports right-to-left (RTL) text direction for Arabic and Farsi
   - Automatically applies correct text direction based on selected language
 - **Home**: Main page orchestrating all components with simplified recording state management
-  - MediaRecorder with built-in timeslice (10000ms) for automatic chunking
+  - MediaRecorder with built-in timeslice (5000ms) for automatic chunking
   - Event handlers: `ondataavailable` for chunk capture, `onstop` for finalization
   - Queue-based chunk processing with `chunkQueueRef` and `isProcessingQueueRef`
   - Sequential API calls via `processNextChunk()` and `enqueueAudioChunk()`
+  - Segment-based caching in `transcriptionSegmentsRef` for re-translation support
+  - Live re-translation when target language changes (gates on isProcessing and isRetranslating)
+  - Monotonic translation updates - rebuilds UI from all segments to prevent regression
+  - Race condition handling - tracks segment count and queues re-translation if new chunks arrive
   - Graceful completion waiting for queue to drain before notifying user
   - No manual stop/restart logic - relies on MediaRecorder's automatic timeslice behavior